dirakx1/application/devops/README.md

 ## Proposed arcuitecture

-## Terraform on GCP
+## Terraform

-IAC solution for timoff, basically it:
+IAC solution for timeoff, basically it (documented on devops/terraform:

 * Creates a GCP proyect.
 * Creates GKE clusters